 “Take it slow!
 You have your whole life ahead of you; there’s no need to fit everything you possibly can into a single trip.
 Also, build in some recovery days, particularly if you plan to travel long-term.
 It’s important to remember to take care of yourself, even when (or perhaps especially when!) you’re on the road.” – Christy

-“Accept every invitation because you don’t know the outcome until it arrives.” – Maria
+“Accept every invitation, because you don’t know the outcome until it arrives.” – Maria

 “Go with the flow!
 Be amenable to change.
-Not everything is going to go according to plan, and you have to be ok with that.
+Not everything is going to go according to plan, and you have to be OK with that.
 Embrace spontaneity!” – Allie

 “You CAN do the travel thing.
-It’s easier than it seems and there are so many other people out there doing the same thing.” – Mike
+It’s easier than it seems, and there are so many other people out there doing the same thing.” – Mike

 “Be open to everything.
-Travelling is meant to be a new experience, so don’t close yourself off to things you initially reckon you won’t like, as you will more likely than not be surprised.” – Rob
+Traveling is meant to be a new experience, so don’t close yourself off to things you initially reckon you won’t like, as you will more likely than not be surprised.” – Rob

 “Clean underwear are a luxury worth having.” – Crystal

 “Book the flight that starts your trip, and leave the rest to the road.
 That first one makes sure you don’t put it off forever, and the freedom afterward leaves you open to whatever randomness traveling throws at you. ” – Stephen

 Thank you, everybody who participated and sent in responses to the questions over the last few months.
 This was very interesting and I learned a lot about you.
 (I hope you learned a lot about each other!)

 I asked my readers a series of six questions about travel.
 Read their answers to the other five intriguing questions: